Kong/kong/README.md

 #### Tests

-Install the development dependencies with:
+Install the development dependencies ([busted], [luacheck]) with:

 ```shell
 $ make dev
 ```

-Kong relies on three test suites:
+Kong relies on three test suites using the [busted] testing library:

 * Unit tests
 * Integration tests, which require Postgres and Cassandra to be up and running
 * Plugins tests, which require Postgres to be running

-The first can simply be run after installing [busted] and running:
+The first can simply be run after installing busted and running:

 ```
 $ make test
 ```

+However, the integration and plugins tests will spawn a Kong instance and perform their tests against it.
+As so, consult/edit the `spec/kong_tests.conf` configuration file to make your test instance point to your Postgres/Cassandra servers, depending on your needs.

-You can run the integration tests with:
+You can run the integration tests (assuming **both** Postgres and Cassandra are running and configured according to `spec/kong_tests.conf`) with:

 ```
 $ make test-integration